dmp593/django-toconline/README.md

 make test
 ```

-## Development notes

-- The client is intentionally thin — it mirrors the TOC Online API endpoints and uses `requests` under the hood.
-- The public API docs (OpenAPI/Swagger and Postman) are the authoritative source for field names, allowed values and example payloads.
-Use them when composing create/update payloads.

-Official docs: [TOC Online API Docs](https://api-docs.toconline.pt/) (includes a Swagger/OpenAPI viewer and a Postman collection)

 ## Contributing

 Contributions welcome.
 Please open issues and pull requests.
 Keep changes small and include tests for new behavior.